Quality Payments – NHSmail

 Validation of criterion

-Contractors are advised to check the validation report, to be published on the NHS NHS BSA website, to ensure that they have met the NHSmail gateway criterion.
-The report will be published regularly during the review window (the publication schedule will be posted on the NHS BSA website by 30th November 2018).
+Contractors are advised to check the validation report, to be published on the NHSBSA website, to ensure that they have met the NHSmail gateway criterion.
+The report will be published regularly during the review window (the publication schedule will be posted on the NHSBSA website by 30th November 2018).
 PSNC will alert contractors when this becomes available.

 The report will highlight which pharmacies have a shared NHSmail account with a minimum of two active linked accounts at the time the report was collated.

 Q. How do I apply for an NHSmail account?

 Information on how to apply for an NHSmail account can be found at: psnc.org.uk/nhsmail

 Q. What is the quickest way of accessing our premises shared NHSmail account?